 It is expected that the Division Chairs will accomplish assigned duties in an efficient, effective and competent manner, and will strive for improvement and excellence in all work performed.
 Additionally, the Chair must demonstrate a commitment to the comprehensive role of the community college as described in the Cisco College mission statement and the institutional goals.
-The Chair must cooperate and work harmoniously with college personnel and the public, and must follow all College policies, rules, regulations, and guidelines as they relate to this position.
+The Chair must cooperate and work harmoniously with college personnel and the public, and must follow all College policies, rules, regulations and guidelines as they relate to this position.
 Chairpersons are expected to have a broad understanding of all College educational programs, curricula/degree plans, and Career Pathways, and a detailed knowledge of their Division's courses and curricula/degree plans.

 Information and guidance in this handbook section is intended to assist chairpersons in completing their supervisory responsibilities.
-Chairpersons should contact the appropriate Dean or Vice President of Instruction if they have questions about supervisory duties or requests for updates or additions to this handbook section.
+Chairpersons should contact the Vice President of Instruction if they have questions about supervisory duties or requests for updates or additions to this handbook section.

-10 or 12 Month Contract
+10 Month Contract

-Academic division chairpersons are offered a reduced teaching load to provide release time to accomplish their duties during the academic year; teaching loads may vary to account for the division size and number of full- and part-time faculty in the chair's supervision.
-CTE program directors may be offered a 10- or 12-month contract depending on the program curriculum and cohort schedule.
-Health Science program directors are 12-month faculty contracts.
+Chairpersons are offered a reduced teaching load to provide release time to accomplish their duties during the academic year; teaching loads may vary to account for the division size and number of full- and part-time faculty in the chair's supervision.

-A contract longer than 9 months includes extension pay and a stipend to account for the approximate amount of time that chairperson duties may extend into the summer months.
+Chairpersons are also offered a 10-month contract and a stipend to account for the approximate amount of time which chairperson duties may extend into the summer months.
 While chairpersons may not work a specific 31-day period in the summer, chairs are expected to complete critical duties and functions as needed beyond the end of Spring and prior to the start of Fall.